Can't Find a File on Mac? Try 6 Ways (Before Assuming It's Deleted)

 If both Finder and Spotlight cannot locate the file, the issue may be related to hidden files. macOS allows files and folders to be hidden from normal view.

 If a file was hidden manually or by an application, Finder won't display it by default.
-Follow the steps below can show hidden files in Finder.
+Follow the steps below to show hidden files in Finder.

 Note: Hidden files will appear as grayed-out items.
-If you want to hiden them please press the same shortcut again.
+If you want to hide them, please press the same shortcut again.

 Spotlight relies on an index database to locate files.
 If the index becomes corrupted, files may exist on the disk but not appear in search results.
 Rebuilding the index forces macOS to scan the disk again.

-1. Open Apple menu > System Preferences (System Settings in macOS Ventura).
+1. Open Apple menu > System Preferences (or System Settings in earlier macOS versions).

 2. Go to Siri & Spotlight.